Im-Rises/Chip8topia/README.md

   error and -1 means emulation issue, so the program should stop (also add a normal exit on EXIT opcode)
 - [ ] Add audio
 - [ ] Rename CommonPixelColor to OverlapPixelColor
+- [ ] Add ImGui window to show each plane of the Xo-Chip separately

 Minor: